amirhalijani/FaceMaskDetection/README.md

 Activate your virtual environment.

 Run the command provided above to start the video stream and detect face masks in real-time.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements

+OpenCV for providing a robust library for computer vision tasks.

+Keras and TensorFlow teams for their powerful deep learning frameworks.

+The open-source community for their contributions and support.